0xneox/0xneox/README.md

 - Exploring Open Network ecosystem and SVM development
 - Deepening knowledge in zero-knowledge proofs and their applications
 - Studying quantum computing's potential impact on blockchain technology

+## 📝 Writing and Research

+- Occasional blogger since 2014, covering technical and spiritual matters
+- Ongoing research in quantum analysis and blockchain technologies
+- Exploring the intersection of blockchain, consciousness, and decentralized systems

+## 🌄 Lifestyle

+- Digital nomad, alternating between the Himalayas, Dubai, and Bangalore
+- Social introvert, finding balance in spirituality and technology
+- Open source prod, Pro crypto, Privacy and Techno geek

 ## 🤝 Connect & Collaborate